Data Privacy

 Although there are great benefits for businesses utilizing data, it's key that they have the right policies in place to ensure it is being used ethically and in accordance with the law.
 Adhering to appropriate consent procedures and retaining only essential data are among the best practices for handling data.

-As an embedded finance platform that turns everyday purchases into customer engagement, Olive is serious about data privacy.
+As a card-linking platform that turns everyday purchases into customer engagement, Olive is serious about data privacy.
 To learn more about Olive, visit oliveltd.com.

 Get started today